openlegend/core-rules/core/SRD.md

 **Description:** You light up an area with magical light from a point of your choice. \newline

 **Effect:** Choose a space or object within range.
-Supernatural light emanates from the target to a radius equal five feet per power level of the boon.
+Extraordinary light emanates from the target to a radius equal five feet per power level of the boon.
 If the light area overlaps an area affected by the Darkness boon, then the one of greater power level supersedes the other.
 If the power level of